Child car seat laws in the UK

 Article 1 of 2

-Find out when you have to use a baby or child car seat, and the penalties that await if you don't and are caught.
+Find out when you have to use a baby or child car seat, and the penalties you face if you don't and are caught.

 Put us to the test